 Customer integration can benefit various business departments, such as:

-- Marketing: 360 customer integration can help the marketing department by pushing the relevant content and advertising to targeted segments.
+- Marketing: 360 customer integration can help the marketing department push relevant content and advertising to targeted segments.

-- Sales: The sales department can benefit from customer integration by improving lead conversion and reduce the time spent on poor prospects.
+- Sales: The sales department can benefit from customer integration by improving lead conversion and reducing the time spent on poor prospects.

-- Production: Production can benefit from vendor-customer integration by tailoring the production to demand, and minimize wastage.
+- Production: Production can benefit from vendor-customer integration by tailoring the production to demand and minimizing wastage.